-Signal boosters, also known as cell phone repeaters, are FCC (Federal Communications Commission) approved devices designed to take your existing 3G and 4G LTE signals, amplify them, and broadcast them throughout your apartment - eliminating dropped calls, unsent text messages, and sluggish internet.
-Most apartment signal boosters are also 5G ready, meaning that they’ll boost voice and 4G LTE data signals on 5G phones and devices.
+Signal boosters, also known as cell phone repeaters, are FCC (Federal Communications Commission) approved devices designed to take your existing 5G (on select frequencies), 4G, and LTE signals, amplify them, and broadcast them throughout your apartment - eliminating dropped calls, unsent text messages, and sluggish internet.

-They are designed to bypass any material interfering with the signal, as well as communicate with far distanced cell phone towers for better reception and faster data for all cellular devices (smartphones, tablets, and mobile hotspots) across all carriers (AT&T, T-Mobile, Verizon, Sprint, and US Cellular).
+They are designed to bypass any material interfering with the signal, as well as communicate with far distanced cell phone towers for better reception and faster data for all cellular devices (smartphones, tablets, and mobile hotspots) across all carriers (AT&T, T-Mobile, Verizon, Cricket, US Cellular, and more).
 As you can see, they can overcome most cell phone signal challenges your apartment faces.